-- make double entries

-- do not show up for events
+- make double entries - do not show up for events

-- do not start second run

 This information will be used in the implementation of any disciplinary sanctions.

 It contravenes FIS rules to enter more than one race on the same day and double entries that we identify will not be made by GBS.
 It is also important that withdrawals and cancellations should be communicated directly to GBS as quickly as possible.
 Repeated breaches of these regulations, shown up by the FIS Database, will result in disciplinary action.